vovapolu/ensime.github.io/editors/emacs/userguide.md

 Place your cursor over the symbol you'd like to rename.
 Type `C-c C-r r` and follow the minibuffer instructions.

-### Organize Imports
+### Organize imports

 Type `C-c C-r o` in a Scala source buffer.
 Follow the minibuffer instructions.

-### Extract Method
+### Extract method

-Select a region by setting the mark using `C-SPACE` and then placing the point at the end of the region.
+Select a region by setting the mark using `C-SPC` and then placing the point at the end of the region.
 All selected code will be extracted into a helper method.
 Type `C-c C-r m` and follow the minibuffer instructions.

-### Inline Local
+### Inline local

 Place your cursor over the local val whose value you'd like to inline.
 Type `C-c C-r i` and follow the minibuffer instructions.